 Baccalaureate Degree Program

-The Online Scholarship Application for the baccalaureate degree program can be found here beginning in mid-September through the end of November.
-Please check back beginning in mid-September to apply.
+The Online Scholarship Application for the baccalaureate degree program can be found here beginning in mid-August through the end of November.
+Please check back beginning in mid-August to apply.

 - Graduating from an accredited public or private secondary school in the spring semester of the senior year, with plans to pursue a Baccalaureate degree at a qualifying 4-year institution within the State of Alabama that fall.